eLyiN/codex-bridge/README.md

 ### Common Error Messages
 - **"CLI not available"**: Codex CLI is not installed or not in PATH
 - **"Authentication required"**: Run `codex auth login`
-- **"Timeout after 60 seconds"**: Query took too long, try breaking it into smaller parts
+- **"Timeout after X seconds"**: Query took too long, try increasing timeout or breaking into smaller parts

 ## 🤝 Contributing